tomperrine/multics-in-gcp/README.md

 ## GO!

 Run the script:

     $ ./launch-multics.sh

 You will see the script create the GCP instance, install and update Ubuntu, and begin to install all the packages needed for "simh".
-Then it will actually install "simh", gather the Multics distibution and configuration data
+Then it will actually install "simh", gather the Multics distibution and configuration data, and run Multics *twice*.

+Note that the system will start from the disk image provided with the MR12 release.
+This disk image has already been initialized.
+If you don't start from this image, well, you're on your own.
+Good luck building Multics from scratch.

+The first Multics run does a one-time configuration of the system, using the information you provided in config.ini.
+This includes the system name, and the first user account, which will be created as a privileged user in the project "SysAdmin".
+This all updates the disk image which keeps state between system boots.

+The second Multics boot uses the generic boot.init file, and depends on the system having been configured by the first run.
+This is the ini file to be used for all subsequent boots.

 # References